distribution/distribution/docs/spec/api.md

     }

 The `name` and `reference` fields of the response body must match those specified in the URL.
 The `reference` field may be a "tag" or a "digest".
+The content type should match the type of the manifest being uploaded, as specified in manifest-v2-1.md and manifest-v2-2.md.

 If there is a problem with pushing the manifest, a relevant 4xx response will be returned with a JSON error message.
 Please see the _PUT Manifest section